jade-nl/rt.extras/Profiles/Base/README.md

 - Film Negative
   - Turned ON

-This profile relies on, and needs to be applied on top of, *base.profile.pp3*
+This profile relies on, and needs to be applied on top of, the above mentioned *base.profile.pp3*

 As can be seen in the Colour Management section, this one is set for a Nikon D750.
 Change the *Input Profile* to the appropriate one.